XilinJia/Podcini/README.md

 ### Automation

-* Auto download algorithm is changed to individual feed based.
+* Auto download algorithm is based on settings in individual feed.
-  * When auto download is enabled in the Settings, feeds to be auto-downloaded need to be separately enabled in the feed settings.
+  * When auto download is enabled in the global Settings, feeds to be auto-downloaded need to be separately enabled in the feed settings.
   * Each feed also has its own download policy (Only new (with or without Replace), Newest, Oldest or Marked as Soon.
     * Newest meaning most recent episodes, With Replace, new episodes will be downloaded and older downloaded episodes deleted
   * Each feed has its own limit (Episode cache) for number of episodes downloaded, this limit rules in combination of the overall limit  for the app.
   * Auto downloads run after feed updates, scheduled or manual
-  * Auto download always includes any undownloaded episodes (regardless of feeds) added in the Default queue
+  * Any undownloaded episodes (regardless of feeds) added in the Default queue are always included in Auto download
   * After auto download run, episodes with New status in the feed is changed to Unplayed.
   * in auto download feed setting:
     * there are now separate dialogs for inclusive and exclusive filters where filter tokens can be specified independently